Lamb (2015 American film)

 Lamb is an American drama film, written and directed by Ross Partridge.
-The film was adapted from the novel of the same name, by Bonnie Nadzam.
-The film stars Ross Partridge, Oona Laurence, Jess Weixler and Tom Bower.
+The film was adapted from the novel of the same name by Bonnie Nadzam.
+The film stars Ross Partridge, Oona Laurence, Jess Weixler, and Tom Bower.

 The film had its world premiere at the SXSW film festival on March 14, 2015.

 The film was released in a limited release on January 8, 2016, before being released through video on demand on January 12, 2016 by The Orchard.

 Plot

-The film opens with David Lamb (Ross Partridge) visiting his sick and dying father Walter Lamb (Ron Burkhardt).
+The film opens with David Lamb visiting his sick and dying father Walter Lamb.
 After visiting his father, David goes to his motel room, where he is currently living.
 David's father dies.
-After attending his father's burial, David ends up in a parking lot "in a particularly depressed-looking corner of Chicago," smoking, where Tommie (Oona Laurence) is sent by her friends to ask David for a cigarette.
+After attending his father's burial, David ends up in a parking lot "in a particularly depressed-looking corner of Chicago," smoking, where Tommie is sent by her friends to ask David for a cigarette.
 When asked, David gives her a cigarette, and Tommie shows him her friends.
 David decides to scare her friends by pretending to kidnap her.
 He tries to prove a point to her and brings her home.

-Back at David's work his boss, Wilson (Joel Murray) gives David his condolences, and insists that David take some time off work.
-Linny (Jess Weixler) and David make passionate love in the office stairwell, after which David tells Linnie he is going away to his property in the country for a while to clear his head.
+Back at David's work, his boss, Wilson, gives David his condolences, and insists that David take some time off work.
+Linny and David make passionate love in the office stairwell, after which David tells Linnie he is going away to his property in the country for a while to clear his head.
 David runs into Tommie at the parking lot, gives his name as "Gary" and offers to buy her lunch.
-Back at Tommie's home, her mother Linda (Lindsay Pulsipher), and her mother's boyfriend Jesse (Scoot McNairy), ask where she has been.
+Back at Tommie's home, her mother Linda, and her mother's boyfriend Jesse, ask where she has been, and Tommie lies, claiming that she was at a friend's house.
 The next day, Tommie and David hang out again; David asks Tommie to go on a camping trip for a week.
 He tells her he would bring her back before any one would start to worry.
 At a hotel, David tells Tommie he wants her to think if she really wants to stay, or go back home.
 He tells her this might look like a kidnapping due to their age differences so she can leave at any time.
 Tommie decides to stay.